 - Negotiate!
 What perks will they offer, depending on how many rooms are booked?

 - Useful perks to ask for

-- Comped rooms (in 2016 we had 1 free room/50 hotel rooms picked up at the conference rate)
+- Comped rooms (for example, the conference hotel might offer 1 free room/50 hotel rooms picked up at the conference rate)

 - Wifi in hotel rooms and conference venues

-- Comped venue space based on rooms (in 2016, we couldn’t get this)
+- Comped venue space based on rooms (this may or may not be possible)

 - Confirm that you can cross-check your conference registration list with the hotel room bookings to get the accurate number of reservations if the bookings end up being close; some people will find deals on Expedia and Hotels.com, etc. and not book through the conference link.

 DEVELOPING THE WEB PAGE